Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-Common Questions and Answers
+Common Questions & Answers

-What are some of the common errors people make when choosing for a job?
+What are some common errors people make when choosing an occupation?

-What can I do to avoid taking the wrong career route?
+How can I avoid following the wrong career route?

-What can I do if i feel stuck in my current job?
+What should I do if i feel stuck in my current job?

 Conclusion